-Results reported in section VI show that network connectivity heavily influence system performance.
-Furthermore, the effect of network connectivity depends on the selected routing metric.
-In fact, the comparison between a traditional hop minimizing routing and a poweraware strategy shows that the two strategies behave differently for varying transmission ranges.
-In particular, the Minimum Cost strategy is not effective in the case of low network connectivity, since it increases the average number of hops with no advantage in system performance.
-Oppositely, when network connectivity grows, the Minimum Cost effectively reduces the effect of multiuser interference by increasing the percentage of found connections.
-This result suggests the adoption of a network adaptive routing strategy, allowing each terminal to modify the routing metric depending on the actual network connectivity.
-Such a state should be evaluated by the terminal itself (e.g. through the estimation of the average number of neighbors in a given time).
+The higher robustness to multi-user interference guaranteed by Minimum Cost strategy is thus effective in increasing network performance in a scenario characterized by high interference, due to either high transmission range or connection bit rate.
+This result suggests the adoption of a network adaptive routing strategy, allowing each terminal to modify the routing metric depending on the actual network connectivity degree.
+Such a degree should be evaluated by the terminal itself (e.g. through the estimation of the average number of neighbors in a given time).
 Note that such an adaptive strategy could be achieved by including a network connectivity term in the link cost function, in analogy with the solution proposed in [6] for other network parameters such as interference, and node reliability.